 Sally Mays MBACP Counsellor/Supervisor PG Dip Counselling (M) Exeter University

-I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and worked for many years in the field of mental health.
-I practise principally within a person-centred framework, but may incorporate other therapeutic principles as appropriate.
+I am registered with the British Association for Counsellors and Psychotherapists (BACP) and worked for many years in the field of mental health.
+I practise principally within a person-centred/humanistic framework, but incorporate other therapeutic principles as appropriate.

-If you would like to get in touch for an exploratory chat, please leave a message or text with your telephone number on my mobile 'phone.
-Alternatively you can email me.
+An exploratory chat is always helpful before commencing the counselling, and to establish whether or not both client and counsellor feel that to go ahead would be constructive.
+You are invited to leave a message or text with your telephone number on my mobile 'phone, if that is easiest.
+Alternatively, you can email me.
 Whichever method you choose, I will respond promptly.

 I am also a trained and practising counselling supervisor - see separate profile on this site.

 I worked for many years in mental health organisations, managing services in the South West region.
 I later worked as a Practice Teacher/Assessor, and external Practice Learning Manager, on Plymouth University's 3 year social work BSc course, and the 2 year Masters in Social Work.

 From 2006 onwards until 2014 I worked solely as a Practice Teacher/Assessor in social work on undergraduate and MA Programmes at Plymouth.
 Prior to the Practice Teaching Award becoming incorporated into a Masters Course (in 2008), I was a trainer and an Assessor/Mentor for others hoping to qualify for the Award.